 This is at the narrower end of the freeride skis.
-These skis offer the most versatility in the fact the can handle carving medium turns on-trail and are just as happy skiing off-trail in untracked snow, bumps and steeps.
+These skis offer the most versatility in the fact they can handle carving medium turns on-trail and are just as happy skiing off-trail in untracked snow, bumps, and steeps.
 When the snow is deep, a wider ski surfs much better.

 Wider freeride skis offer more flotation in deep snow, plus the extra width provides maximum stability when charging through rough unprepared terrain at speed.

 This width is designed for the skier that spends all their time freeriding in soft snow.
 They are harder to manage on firmer piste and often have longer radii.
 This wide platform is the ultimate for flotation in deep powder and keeps the skier on the surface.

 The turn radius of a ski is usually measured in meters.
 The narrower a ski’s waist is in relation to its tip and tail, the shorter the turn radius.
 A ski with a short turn radius will make quicker turns, while a ski with a long turn radius will turn slowly, but is typically more stable at high speeds.

 There are many different factors when selecting the correct ski length.
 Height and weight are the starting point.
 Other considerations to take into account are the category of ski you are buying, the rocker profile of the ski, the snow conditions you aim to ski on, and your ability level.

 Frontside or on-piste skis have a short turn radius and are designed to be skied shorter.
 All-mountain skis have a slightly wider waist width and are designed to be skied a little longer than carving skis for added stability in variable terrain.
 Freeride and backcountry skis are designed to be skied between eye and head height depending on rocker profile.